 Recent closures of primary wood-using mills in Michigan have had major impacts on logging and other forestry sectors.
 Fourteen larger mills have closed in and near the Kinross supply region since 2000 (Table 35).
 For example, the Georgia Pacific particleboard mill in Gaylord closed leading to the loss of hundreds of jobs for employees and more for suppliers.
 This closure reduced wood requirements by an estimated 700 thousand tons per year.
-For comparison, three closed facilities (Georgia -Pacific, Smurfit-Stone and SAPPI) in aggregate used three times more wood than is needed for the Kinross cellulosic ethanol facility.
+For comparison, three closed facilities (Georgia -Pacific, Smurfit-Stone and SAPPI) in aggregate used one and a half times more wood than is needed for the Kinross cellulosic ethanol facility at full capacity.
 These closures led to reduced demand for delivered timber and had destabilizing effects on the logging sector.